dev-null-and-associates/cuddly-rotary-phone/AssuranceCase.md

 However, some gaps remain.
 The repo does not necessarily include empirical proof that logs retain correct permissions across deployments or that entries cannot be lost or altered under high load.

+### Case Four
+There currently exists a series of logging options within the Coraza WAF, that could be used to support my Assurance Case.
+The audit log would be the most logical place to find any information related to login attempts, or hits against the IP Whitelisting.
+The regular log file would likely be the location for any SQL Injection rejections.

 ### Case Five
 For the most part there is a lot of documentation regarding implementation of the Coraza WAF which would be the evidence necessary for a few claims.